2010 Women's National Invitation Tournament

-The 2010 Women's National Invitation Tournament (WNIT) is a single-elimination tournament of 64 National Collegiate Athletic Association (NCAA) Division I teams that did not participate in the 2010 NCAA Division I women's basketball tournament.
+The 2010 Women's National Invitation Tournament (WNIT) was a single-elimination tournament of 64 National Collegiate Athletic Association (NCAA) Division I teams that did not participate in the 2010 NCAA Division I women's basketball tournament.
 The tournament is played entirely on campus sites.
 The highest ranked team in each conference that did not receive a bid to the NCAA Tournament received an automatic bid to this tournament.
 The remaining slots were filled by the WNIT Selection Committee.

 2010 Preseason WNIT

 At the beginning of the season, there is a Preseason WNIT.